-Apart from this, you must also consider hiring a vendor who regularly conducts network and security audits in their workplace.
+Apart from this, you must also consider hiring a vendor who conducts network and security audits in their workplace regularly.
 They must be using specific tools that will help in protecting all your sensitive data and prevent any data leaks from happening.

 The only way to survive in today’s market is by accommodating customers’ always-changing requirements.
 To accommodate the changing needs of your customers, you have to utilize Agile methodologies.

 Flexibility is also important when choosing an outsourcing partner for your project.
-Your selected outsourcing vendor must be flexible enough to serve any urgent requirement or problem when arises.
-Flexibility, in fact, is especially critical when you and your partner are in different time zones.
-You must include flexibility in terms of urgency and support in the agreement before finalizing them.
+Your selected outsourcing vendor must be flexible enough to serve any urgent requirement or problem when it arises.
+Flexibility is especially critical when you and your partner are in different time zones.
+You must include flexibility in terms of urgency and support in the agreement before finalizing.

-When building a business solution, you always have two options: Hire an in-house team, or outsource the project.
+When building a business solution, you always have two options: Hire an in-house team or outsource the project.
 [Related article: The Best HR Outsourcing Services]

 While many businesses find it difficult to outsource their requirements, outsourcing can boost business growth and efficiency.
-In fact, many popular global companies like Github, Skype, and Slack have done it before.
+Many popular global companies like GitHub, Skype and Slack have done it before.
 The only question is are you ready to follow their lead?